-You are writing video formats the hard way-using the native language-because the specification of your video format is too complicated or specific to be expressed using templates.
+You write video formats the hard way-using the native language-when the specification of your video format is too complicated or specific to be expressed using templates.

-To begin, you need to know about the nomenclature Silicon Graphics uses for video formats-information in Chapter 3, "Building Blocks of a Video Format."
-This chapter may also serve as a tutorial for understanding the overall architecture of a video frame.
+To begin, you need to know about the nomenclature Silicon Graphics uses for video formats-see Chapter 3, "Building Blocks of a Video Format."
+This chapter also serves as a tutorial for understanding the overall architecture of a video frame.